 - Ensure that certain standards for security are met prior to the loading of cargo or mail onto an aircraft bound to the EU

 - Be designated as an “Air Cargo or Mail Carrier operating into the Union from a Third Country Airport” (ACC3)

 Obtaining the ACC3 status

-To obtain ACC3 status, the air carrier must deliver a “Declaration of Commitments” setting out how it details and operationally delivers its aviation security responsibilities to the civil aviation authorities of the EU member state to whom it flies cargo and/or mail.
+To obtain ACC3 status, the air carrier must deliver a “Declaration of Commitments” setting out in details how it operationally delivers its security responsibilities to the civil aviation authorities of the EU member state it flies cargo and/or mail to.
 The template for the Declaration of Commitments is set out in the EU Regulations.

 The Declaration of Commitments must cover every non-EU airport from which cargo or mail is flown to the EU, with one exception: air carriers flying cargo or mail direct from a “Green” listed country into the EU.
 The Green list is set down in confidential EU regulations and is available to air carriers on request to their allocated EU member state of reference.

 IATA's CEIV helps the industry to meet the new regulations by providing training, advice and support.

 ACC3s are obliged to ensure that cargo and mail destined for the EU is screened or comes from a secure supply chain (this can be evidenced with a Consignment Security Declaration).

 Since 1 July 2014, the EU regulations state that ACC3’s must be in possession of security verifications of their cargo and mail operations at the relevant non-EU airports.
 This verification activity must be undertaken by an independent validator, certified by an EU regulator.
 Check the IATA Aviation Security Independent Validators training to position yourself to become one.